Major in Education

 Note: Each endorsement requires passing the designated WEST-E or NES.
 Refer to the student handbook for testing timelines.
 The WEST-E or NES must be taken and passed prior to student teaching.

 Candidates become eligible for certification when they have met the requirements for a B.A.E. and passed all required state tests.
 The B.A.E. requirements are separate from the teacher certification.

 Residency Teaching Certificate

-Note: The department will make every reasonable attempt to obtain and distribute the most current information regarding Washington State certification requirements, but cannot guarantee that state requirements will remain unchanged.
+Note: The school will make every reasonable attempt to obtain and distribute the most current information regarding Washington State certification requirements, but cannot guarantee that state requirements will remain unchanged.